 LSU tuition for DE is $100 per credit hour for each course per student per semester.

 The College Readiness Program for math also has pre-DE courses (Algebra I, Geometry, and Algebra II) available to participating high schools.
 Non-DE teachers are offered the opportunity to attend the same PD workshop as the DE teachers.
-This professional development is available at no charge for all other high school math faculty at schools participating in dual enrollment within the LSU College Readiness Program These non-DE teachers can choose to specialize in any one of the following MyMathLab courses at the workshop: Calculus, Advanced Math, Algebra II, Geometry, Algebra I, Math ACT Prep (MyFoundationsLab), and Prep for College Algebra.
+This professional development is available at no charge for all other high school math faculty at schools participating in dual enrollment within the LSU College Readiness Program.

 At the workshop, DE and non-DE teachers …

 Individual schools or districts will be responsible for providing hardware for their students to access the web and for purchasing MyMathLab access codes for their DE and non-DE students using the content from these courses.
 A one-year access code for the MyMathLab online learning system used to deliver the content must be purchased for each student at $40 per student per year.